 Electronic Resources Group, Metadata Services, Catalog Management, and public services staff from across the library system.

-Fall 2014 add Articles+ to unified search interface (soft launch, not the default entry)
+- Fall 2014 Add Articles+ to unified search interface (soft launch)